Early management of sprains and strains

 - Do not put ice directly on to the skin as this may cause a burn.

-Compression of the swollen foot can be achieved by using a tubigrip or crepe bandage, this should reach from just below the knee to the ball of your foot/toes.
+Compression of the swollen ankle can be achieved by using a tubigrip or crepe bandage, this should reach from just below the knee to the ball of your foot/toes.
 It should compress firmly but not restrict flow and create a tourniquet.

 WEEK 1 – Early Mobilisation